SemMTM/bank_of_sem/README.md

   - Used to read and write Google Sheets data.
 - Google Drive API:
   - Used to create and manage the bank of sem spreadsheet.
+- Google Auth
+  - Uses the creds.json file to set up authentication needed to access the google cloud project.

 ---